 - Overall GPA of 3.4 or above

-- Submit an application when you have at least 3-4 semesters remaining before graduation
+- Submitted application with 3-4 semesters remaining before graduation

 How to Apply

-- Make an appointment with the HDFS Honors Advisor: Associate Professor Kari Adamsons
+- Make an appointment with the HDFS Honors Advisor: Associate Professor Alaina Brenick

-- Complete the Honors Scholar Program Application forms and Preliminary Plan of Study form (forms are available at honors.uconn.edu).
+- Complete the Honors Scholar Program Application forms and Preliminary Plan of Study form (forms are available at honors.uconn.edu/admission).

-- Submit your application to the HDFS Honors Advisor at least one week before the University Honors Program deadlines for applications (check for application deadlines at: honors.uconn.edu)
+- Submit your application to the HDFS Honors Advisor at least one week before the University Honors Program deadlines for applications (check for application deadlines at: honors.uconn.edu/admission/

 Benefits of Graduating with Honors